What Is Agile Project Management?

 Feedback loops for improvement and collaboration

 Also, through frequent customer collaboration, Agile aims to bring increased efficiency to projects.
-One way to achieve this is by reducing extensive project rework that creates massive wastage of both time and resources.
+One way to achieve this is by reducing extensive project rework that creates a massive waste of both time and resources.
 As a result, Agile projects enjoy lower production levels and delay costs, making the final product or service cheaper for the end customer.

 The other main idea in Agile project management is to enable teams to respond better to changes due to the checkpoints mentioned above.
 This also calls for more frequent value delivery to the end customer so teams can gather fast feedback directly from the market.